kelvin147789/ARTX-Sharing-Pool/README.md

 # Getting Started with ARTX Sharing Pool

-  This project is designed to used for small ARTX holder to participate in share which require 10K.
+  This project is designed to used for small ARTX holder to participate in share which suppose to require 10K.

  ![1_Mv8QWw-E4EGIEz5by_0MOA](https://user-images.githubusercontent.com/38970774/113503531-19adfb00-9565-11eb-87dd-9e09839d28e5.png)